-In this tutorial we’re going to look at a hassle-free way of adding dynamic, flexible forms to your static websites.
+In this tutorial we’re going to use Formspree for a hassle-free way of adding dynamic, flexible forms to your static websites.

-Imagine you’ve just created a website using static pages, whether that be with the aid of Jekyll or simply using some HTML files, but you now want to add a contact form.
+Imagine you’ve just created a website using static pages, whether that be with the aid of Jekyll, Eleventy, Gatsby or merely using some HTML files, but you now want to add a contact form.
 You can link to an online service, install something prebuilt onto your server, or build something from scratch using PHP.
-This means you’re either completely restricted on the design, or you’re putting more effort into a single form than you did for the entire site.
+This means you’re either completely restricted on the design, or you’re putting way more effort into a single form than you did for the entire website.

 Create Your Form

-The first thing you’re going to need is a form, which we’ll build from scratch in HTML.
-My form is going to be a very simple way for people to get in touch with me–I’m going to have a field for their name, email, and their message.
+The next thing you’re going to need is a form, which we’ll build from scratch in HTML.
+My form is going to be a very straightforward way for people to get in touch with me–I’m going to have a field for their name, email, and their message.
 Here’s the markup for my form:

 <form id="contactform" method="POST"> <input type="text" placeholder="Your name"> <input type="email" placeholder="Your email"> <textarea placeholder="Your message"></textarea> <input type="submit" value="Send"> </form>